View Peter Fuchs's Obituary on ReadingEagle.com and share memories

 It is with the greatest sadness that the family of Peter H. Fuchs announces his passing on March 13, 2019, at the age of 72.
 After an enjoyable day of skiing with family and friends and dinner with his wife, he suffered an aneurysm , passing the next morning.

-Peter will be fondly remembered by his wife of 50 years; his daughter, Erica R.H.
+Peter will be fondly remembered by his wife of 50 years, Myrna S.H.
+Fuchs; his daughter, Erica R.H.
 Fuchs and her husband, David G. Andersen; and his two grandchildren, Aria Andersen-Fuchs and Sebastian Andersen-Fuchs.

 He was a loving and supportive husband, father and poppy--sharing his love of classical, jazz and rock 'n' roll music; underscoring the importance of family dinners,